bebaek/briefer/README.md

 package with pip3, creates a configuration file, and registers to the users crontab.
 (Run `crontab -e` to further modify your crontab.)
 This can also be used to upgrade/reinstall the package.
-Cancel configuring steps by pressing ctrl-C if a package upgrade is all that is needed.
+Cancel configuring steps by pressing ctrl-c if a package upgrade is all that is needed.

     bash install.sh